-I am not sure about pricing, but if the current model is any indication, there is a good chance that the version in steel will sell for some $7000 and the model in rose gold will retail for more impressive $16,000 or more.
+Pricing is yet to be revealed, but if the current model is any indication, there is a good chance that the version in steel will sell for some $7000 and the model in rose gold will retail for more impressive $16,000 or more.

-Jaeger-LeCoultre Master Control automatic watch specification
+Jaeger-LeCoultre Master Control specification